Mapping the Distorted Dark Matter Distribution of the LMC-SMC System Prior to Milky Way Infall with Basis Function Expansions: Conclusions

 \begin{enumerate}

 \item \textbf{The properties of the SMC dynamical friction wake are consistent with findings of wakes forming in other $\sim$1:10 mass ratio satellite:host systems}.
-The density contrast of the SMC's wake at infall is roughly twice as strong as the LMC's wake at present day in the isotropic MW model of \citet{garavito-camargo_hunting_2019}, though it is typical of the LMC's wake strength in cosmological MW-LMC analogs \citep[][]{arora_shaping_2025, darragh-ford_shaping_2025}.
+The density contrast of the SMC's wake at infall is roughly twice as strong as the LMC's wake at present-day in the isotropic MW model of \citet{garavito-camargo_hunting_2019}, although it is typical of the LMC's wake strength in cosmological MW-LMC analogs \citep[][]{arora_shaping_2025, darragh-ford_shaping_2025}.

-\item \textbf{In $\sim$1:10 satellite:host mergers, the halos of both galaxies develop quadrupoles that peak in strength during pericentric passages of the satellite.} In the host, the quadrupole captures the satellite's wake and is sub-dominant relative to the host's dipole.
+\item \textbf{In our LMC-SMC simulation, the halos of both galaxies develop quadrupoles that peak in strength during pericentric passages of the satellite, consistent with findings from LMC-MW simulations \citep{lilleengen_effect_2023}.} In the host, the quadrupole captures the satellite's wake and is subdominant relative to the host's dipole.
 In the satellite, the quadrupole is the dominant $l>0$ mode and arises due to elongation of the halo due to the host's tides.

-\item \textbf{Density center displacement in the host occurs generically at each pericentric approach of a satellite.} Results from this work, cosmological simulations \citep[][E. ]{gomez_fully_2016, arora_shaping_2025, darragh-ford_shaping_2025}, and idealized LMC-MW simulations \citep{garavito-camargo_quantifying_2021, lilleengen_effect_2023} agree that a satellite will induce a dipole in the host halo at each pericenter passage owing to the displacement of the host's COM.
-We expect this to be a universal feature of DM halos in satellite-host ($\sim$1:10 mass ratio) interactions regardless of host mass.
-However, the exact orbit of the satellite dictates how the resulting density dipoles interfere to affect the structure of the halo.
+\item \textbf{Density center displacement in the host occurs at each pericentric approach of a satellite.} Results from this work, cosmological simulations \citep[][E. ]{gomez_fully_2016, arora_shaping_2025, darragh-ford_shaping_2025}, and idealized LMC-MW simulations \citep{garavito-camargo_quantifying_2021, lilleengen_effect_2023} agree that a satellite will induce a dipole in the host halo at each pericenter passage owing to the displacement of the host's COM.
+We expect this to be a common feature of DM halos in satellite-host ($\sim$1:10 mass ratio) interactions.
+However, the exact orbit of the satellite dictates how the repeatedly excited dipole mode impacts the density structure of the halo.